 A prime business hub located strategically within the Asian region, Hong Kong is a country that has caught the eye of many international business investors.
 In aligning its tax laws with its goals for economic growth, Hong Kong has become one of the most ideal and preferred locations for global enterprises.
 The ease of setting up, geographic location, low tax in Hong Kong, are only a few of the advantages of starting a business here.

-A simple system with low tax rates and generous tax allowances, there are many things about the Hong Kong taxation system which appeal to investors.
-Hong Kong’s tax system has:
+Hong Kong has a simple tax system with low tax rates and generous tax allowances.
+There are many things about the Hong Kong taxation system which appeal to investors.
+Hong Kong has:

 - No capital gains tax